misingnoglic/misingnoglic.github.io/_posts/2017-11-06-python-for-interviews.markdown

 Also, this is my first blog post ever!
 Unless you count [the Buzzfeed article I wrote](https://www.buzzfeed.com/misingnoglic/you-wont-believe-what-computers-cant-compute-1j8kv) about CS theory.
 Please leave a comment below and let me know what you thought, and how I could improve.

-# FAQ:
+# FAQ

 Q: I don't know Python, but your post inspired me to learn it!
 How can I learn?

+A: First off, you can check out my series on [Python for Java Programmers](https://aryaboudaie.com/java/python/technical/educational/2017/11/13/python-for-java-programmers.html), which I hope can quickly bring people up to speed on the Python programming language if they have Java (or similar) experience.

-A: If you know another programming language, [this website](http://www.learnpython.org) is great for getting up to speed with the language in a few short lessons.
+If you know another programming language, [this website](http://www.learnpython.org) is great for getting up to speed with the language in a few short lessons.
 If you want a more guided tutorial, you can also do the [Python Codecademy](https://www.codecademy.com/learn/learn-python) (which is great for quickly getting up to speed).
 After that, try doing some programming on [CodingBat](codingbat.com/python), or if you're more math inclined, there's [Project Euler](https://projecteuler.net/).
 You can also try implementing previous programming assignments you've had in Python (look at my website's [resources section](http://www.aryaboudaie.com/resources) for some programming assignments I've made), or just doing your own fun little projects.
 The author of Cracking the Coding Interview also has solutions to all the problems in Python [here](https://github.com/careercup/CtCI-6th-Edition-Python), though they're not always the most pythonic.
-And who knows, maybe I'll make a post soon about how to learn Python quick from your Java skillset.

 Q: But I'm better/more comfortable with Java!
 Should I still use Python?